-The HP DeskJet 2722 All-in-One Wireless color inkjet printer is mediocre.
-It's acceptable for family use thanks to its excellent color accuracy and okay photo quality, but it has a disappointingly high cost-per-print which makes it a bad choice for small or home offices, especially if you print in black and white regularly.
-It prints terribly slow for both black-only and color documents.
+The HP DeskJet 2722 is an all-in-one color inkjet printer designed for family use.
+It has a disappointingly high cost-per-print, making it a bad choice for small or home offices, especially if you print in black and white regularly.
+It prints terribly slowly for both black-only and color documents.
 Also, it has poor build quality, and people with large hands may struggle to reach the print heads, ink cartridges, and paper jams.
 On the bright side, it has decent connectivity options and a mobile app that lets you copy, scan, print, and perform maintenance tasks.

-The HP DeskJet 2722 is acceptable for family use.
-While it has excellent color accuracy and reasonable photo quality, the cost-per-print for both black and color documents is disappointingly high.
+The HP DeskJet 2722 is disappointing for family use.
+Despite its cheap cartridge cost, its very low page yield gives it a very high cost-per-print for both black and color documents.
 On the plus side, it has a decent mobile app and a flatbed scanner with high resolution and color depth.

 The HP DeskJet 2722 is awful for small or home offices.
 There's no automatic document feeder, it's very slow at printing, and its cost-per-print is disappointingly high.
 Also, it yields a small number of pages, so you may need to replace the cartridges often, especially if you print regularly.

 The HP DeskJet 2722 is sub-par for students.
 The printing speed is awful for both black and color documents, and the cost-per-print is disappointingly high.
-On the plus side, it does have a flatbed scanner, but the hinges can't be lifted to accommodate a textbook or thick document.
+On the plus side, it does have a flatbed scanner, but the hinges can't lift to accommodate a textbook or thick document.

 The HP DeskJet 2722 is bad for black and white printing.
 Its black ink cartridge yields a small number of pages, so you may need to replace it often, especially if you print regularly.
 It's terribly slow at printing black-only text documents, and its cost-per-print is disappointingly high.
 There's no automatic document feeder and it can't perform duplex scanning.

-The HP DeskJet 2722 is adequate for casual photos.
-Photos are very slow to print and the quality is only okay.
-However, it can print on most common photo sizes, and it has excellent color accuracy.
-Sadly, it can't print 2" x 3" photos, and its build quality is disappointing.
+The HP DeskJet 2722 isn't good for casual photos.
+Photos are very slow to print, and they come out a bit grainy and with inaccurate colors.
+While it can print on most common photo sizes, it can't print 2" x 3" photos.

 The HP DeskJet 2722 printer has disappointing build quality and design.
 Instead of a paper tray, it has a rear feeder that doesn't hold many pages.
 Also, people with large hands may struggle to reach print heads since the horizontal opening is quite small.
 Paper jams can be accessed only by this front opening, and not from the back like on most printers.
 The scanner lid hinges can't be raised to accommodate thicker items like textbooks or magazines.
 On the plus side, its plastic body feels solid, and the power cable is detachable in case you need to replace it.